K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

     end
   end

-# Connecting to the service before the method is paged
+# Connect to the service before the method is called
   def db_connection
-    @client = Connector::MysqlService.new.connector #Access information was obtained by paging the service interworking class, and this was declared as a class variable.
+    @client = Connector::MysqlService.new.connector #Access information was obtained by calling the service interworking class, and this was declared as a class variable.
     @query = Connector::MysqlQuery.new
   end

-# Service closed after method paging is done
+# Service closed after method calling is done
   def db_close
     @client.close
   end